check-sked/crypto_data_resources/stablecoins/README.md

 ### stablecoin_price.py

 - Returns historical prices of all available stablecoins.
-- See [here]() for example of file returned.
+- See [here](https://github.com/check-sked/crypto_data_resources/blob/main/csv_examples/stablecoins/stablecoin_prices.csv) for example of file returned.

 --

 ### stablecoin_supply_total.py

-- Returns cumulative historical stablecoin supply.
+- Returns cumulative historical Dollar stablecoin supply.
 - Result includes the USD denominated value of all stablecoins and the number of native stablecoin units in circulation..
 - See [here]() for example of file returned.